manuelmusngi/systematic-options/README.md

 This project is to build, backtest, and deploy a systematic options trading strategy with a modular C++ framework.
 This is designed for scalability and clarity and separates:

-- data handling
+- Data handling
-- derivative modeling
+- Derivatives modeling
-- strategy logic
+- Strategy logic
-- trade execution
+- Trade execution

 #### Highlights: